Module palletjack.load

 except Exception as error:

-raise RuntimeError(f'Error uploading {zipped_gdb_path} to AGOL') from error
+raise RuntimeError(f"Error uploading {zipped_gdb_path} to AGOL") from error

 return gdb_item